ChandanKr/Python-Complete-Tutorial-For-Analyst/README.md

 else:
     print("You've exceeded the maximum number of attempts.
 Access denied.")
 ```
-> **Example/Explanation by Claude:** `for...else` confuses many people because "else" normally implies "otherwise."
+> **AI Example/Explanation:** `for...else` confuses many people because "else" normally implies "otherwise."
 Here it actually means "run this if the loop was *not* interrupted by `break`."
 So it's really an "if-no-break" clause — a way to detect that the loop ran to completion.

 **`while True` with `break` (infinite loop pattern):**
 ```python